nixphp/framework/README.md

 You typically...

-- Create a `bootstrap.php` to initialize PHPico
+- Create a `bootstrap.php` to initialize NixPHP
 - Set up your `routes.php`
 - Create a `public/index.php` as your web entry point (which includes bootstrap.php)